 “Well, at least we have one cold drink.”
 Carrie leaned back against the bricks and a tired but satisfied smile slowly spread over her lips.
 “Do you think Alan and Nadine made it home all right?”

-Lin snorted: “They didn’t even make it home, the way they behaved – let me tell you that.
+Lin snorted: “They didn’t even make it home – let me tell you that.
 And the night is warm enough.”

 “Warm enough for what?”

 “Shut uuup … “ Lin boxed Carrie on the shoulder, but it was the friendliest pain Carrie had felt all day.